khlee42/mywebsite/content/authors/kyunghee-lee/_index.md

 # Interests to show in About widget
 interests:
-- Digital Platforms
+- Digital business models
-- Organizational Structure
+- Organizational structure
-- Social Infrastructure
+- Social infrastructure
+- Decentralized platforms
-- Blockchain/Web3
+- Blockchain/Web3 applications

 # Education to show in About widget
 education: